greatbritdan/AidanBot/README.md

     - Copying code (including commands)
     - Copying the bot (Or running your own version)

-- Actively damage the bots functionalty
+- Actively damage the bots functionalty;
     Unless accidently, crashing/overloading the bot is stricty prohibited.

-- Automate or bot any commands in any way.
+- Automate or bot any commands in any way;
     This includes, but is not limited to botting and using macros.

 For futhuer information, contact me directly on discord (Aidan#8883).